aszx87410/huli-blog/source/_posts/en/javascript-async-sync-and-callback.md

 3. [What are the error conventions?](https://nodejs.org/en/knowledge/errors/what-are-the-error-conventions/)
 4. [你懂 JavaScript 嗎？#23 Callback](https://cythilya.github.io/2018/10/30/callback/)
 5. [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

-Please paste the Markdown content you want me to translate.